 The third option would be to simply hire an experienced attorney to handle the ticket for you.
-The affordable St. Louis traffic ticket attorneys at Brinkman & Alter, LLC have been helping people get out of their Missouri speeding tickets for years.
+The affordable St. Louis traffic ticket attorneys at The Bankruptcy Company have been helping people get out of their Missouri speeding tickets for years.
 Our goal is to work closely with the local prosecutor to get the ticket reduced to a non-moving violation, keep any points from going on your record, make sure your car insurance stays the same, and prevent you from having to make any courtroom appearance.

-We have two locations: in the Central West End, at 1 North Taylor, St. Louis, MO 63108; and in the Twin Cities of Festus / Crystal City, at 1000 Truman Blvd (Highway 61/67) 63019.
+We have one location by appointment only: 4625 Lindell Blvd St. Louis, MO 63108.
 The fee for a standard St. Louis speeding ticket is $40.
 The consultation to discuss your legal affairs is free of charge.
 So contact us today to learn more!!